Professor Elizabeth Allen

 MA MSc PhD

-Elizabeth joined LSHTM in 2006 and is a senior lecturer in medical statistics.
+Elizabeth joined LSHTM in 2006 and is a Professor of Medical Statistics.

-Elizabeth organises the short course in Advanced Epidemiological Analysis and is the module organiser for the Statistics for Clinical Trials module of the Distance Learning Clinical trials MSc.
+Elizabeth organises the short course in Advanced Epidemiological Analysis and is a co-organiser of STEPH ( Statistics for Epidemiology and Population Health).

 Elizabeth specialises in the design and analysis of cluster randomised and non-inferiority randomised controlled trials.
 She is a member of the LSHTM Clinical Trials Unit management group.
 Trials she has worked on include amongst others an adult ICU ECMO trial (CESAR), an RCTs of tight glycaemic control of children in intensive care (CHiP), a factorial-design cluster randomized controlled trial investigating the cost-effectiveness of a nutrition supplement and a physical activity program on pneumonia incidence and walking capacity in Chilean older people (CENEX).
 She recently advised on the analysis of the HALI trial a cluster randomized trial of intermittent screening and treatment for malaria among school children in Kenya.
 She is currently the statistician for the AMOXIPEN trial a non-inferiority trial of injectable benzyl penicillin versus oral amoxicillin treatment for severe pneumonia in children in Kenya and for the PRACTECAL trial a non-inferiority phase II – III trial for new treatments for drug resistant tuberculosis.